- Two-generation practices

 - NCFL's partnership with Jefferson County Public Schools (JCPS) to help early childhood teachers in Louisville, Ky., utilize proven literacy strategies that build parent capacity to engage in joint learning with their children and build critical early literacy skills.

-Community and Coalition Building — In 2015, NCFL merged with longtime partners Literacy Powerline, a trusted consulting network providing support to local community literacy initiatives throughout the United States.
+In 2015, NCFL merged with longtime partner Literacy Powerline, a trusted consulting network providing support to local community literacy initiatives throughout the United States.
 One recent example is Flint, MI, where we are currently supporting the start-up of its community literacy coalition with a specific focus on expanding and integrating family literacy into the community's educational pipeline.

 Many of NCFL's initiatives and resources are based on the latest in research conducted by NCFL staff.
 We are often called upon by the federal government to lend our expertise to high-level research projects that support literacy and learning.